-The Council is likely to approve a greater proportion of hard surfacing provided methods are proposed on-site which will ensure that post-development runoff (both natural flow and piped) is equivalent to that which would be achieved through restricting hard surfacing to 50% of the site.
+The Council is likely to approve a greater proportion of hard surfacing provided methods are proposed on-site which will ensure that postdevelopment runoff (both natural flow and piped) is equivalent to that which would be achieved through restricting hard surfacing to 50% of the site.
 The Council will normally also expect methods to be proposed to ensure that these systems will be maintained in perpetuity.

 - i Except as provided for by Section 94C(2) and pursuant to Section 94D of the Act, all applications for controlled activities will be considered without public notification or the need to obtain the written approval of or serve notice on affected persons and will be assessed according to matters the Council has reserved control over in the Plan. - ii Except as provided for by Section 94C (2) and pursuant to Section 94D of the Act, the following restricted discretionary activities will be considered without public notification or the need to obtain the written approval of or serve notice on affected persons.
-The Council will restrict the exercise of its discretion for those matters specified in the Plan for each particular activity. - (a) All applications for restricted discretionary buildings, provided they are in accordance with an approved ODP. - (b) All restricted discretionary applications for Outline Development Plans or Comprehensive Development Plans in this subzone; except as specifically provided for in 12.26.6.7 (iii)(a) below. - Note: If the Outline Development Plan or Comprehensive Development Plan is non complying due to the fact it is not in accordance with the Structure Plan (refer Rule 12.26.3.1 (8),for example) then it may be notified. - (c) Applications for the exercise of the Council's discretion in respect of the following Performance Standards:
+The Council will restrict the exercise of its discretion for those matters specified in the Plan for each particular activity. - (a) All applications for restricted discretionary buildings, provided they are in accordance with an approved ODP. - (b) All applications for Outline Development Plans or Comprehensive Development Plans. - (c) Applications for the exercise of the Council's discretion in respect of the following Performance Standards: - (i) Additional design standards for Buildings (other than service stations) within the mainstreet precinct. - (ii) Outdoor storage areas, - (iii) Permeability and onsite stormwater disposal.